bhoomika-lohani/credit-card-transaction-analysis/README.md

 - Visuals:
   - Customer distribution by gender
   - Customer distribution by age group
-  - Customer distribution by income group
+  - Customer distribution by education
   - Average credit limit by income group
   - Deliquency rate by age group
   - Average income comparison by gender